emit-js/view/README.md

 ## Props

-Commonly we append the view name to [the `prop` array](https://github.com/dot-event/dot-event2#props) and use the concatenated props as the view element id.
+Commonly we append the view name to [the `prop` array](https://github.com/dot-event/dot-event2#props) and pass the concatenated props to sub-events.

-By passing those props down to sub-views, it produces descriptive element identifiers and [logs](https://github.com/dot-event/log2) that describe the call stack.
+Passing those props down produces descriptive element ids and [logs](https://github.com/dot-event/log2) that describe the call stack.

 Luckily, the `view` composer injects the view name into [the `prop` array](https://github.com/dot-event/dot-event2#props) automatically, eliminating the view name append step.